digitaldrreamer/quickdoc/README.md

 - Write tests for new features
 - Update documentation for API changes
 - Use Better Comments style for inline comments
+- Use good branch names so one can understand at first glance

 ---